ildeniz/Anime_Recommendation_System/README.md

 # Anime Recommendation System: Project Overview
-* Created a scraper by using Jikan (時間) REST API.to extract anime data between by using Jikan (時間) REST API.
+* Created a scraper by using Jikan (時間) REST API.
-* Scraped 2333 anime TV productions between 2010-2022 from myanimelist using python and scraper.
+* Scraped 2333 anime TV productions between 2010-2022 from myanimelist using python and the created scraper.

 TODO:
 * User data scraper.